Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Introduction

 This approach, known as {\it basis pursuit} \citep{Chen1998}, along with many of its variants, has been studied extensively in statistics and signal processing communities.
 See, e.g. \cite{Donoho2003, Fuchs2004, Candes2005}.

 For certain data types such as natural image patches, predefined dictionaries like the wavelets \citep{Mallat2008} are usually available.
 However, when a less-known data type is encountered, a new dictionary has to be designed for effective representations.
-Dictionary learning, or sparse coding, learns adaptively a dictionary from a set of training signals $\x_i\in\mathbb R^d$ such that $\x_i$'s have sparse representations under this dictionary \citep{Olshausen1997}.
-One formulation of dictionary learning studied previously involves solving a non-convex $l_1$-minimization problem.
-Let $\Dset \subset \mathbb R^{d\times K}$ be a constraint set of dictionaries with $K$ atoms.
-For a signal vector $\x\in \mathbb R^d$ and a candidate dictionary $\D \in \Dset$, define
+Dictionary learning, or sparse coding, learns adaptively a dictionary from a set of training signals such that they have sparse representations under this dictionary \citep{Olshausen1997}.
+One formulation of dictionary learning involves solving a non-convex $l_1$-minimization problem \citep{Plumbley2007, GS2010, Geng2011}.
+Concretely, define